We deal with many agreements and know what to look out for. We can help you with:

-- What to include? – where you are disclosing supplier lists, details of client contracts or customer information you may be sharing personal data which needs to be protected in accordance with the Data Protection Act 2018.
+Where you are disclosing supplier lists, details of client contracts or customer information you may be sharing personal data which needs to be protected in accordance with the Data Protection Act 2018.
 It may also be tempting to make the definition of ‘confidential information’ as wide as possible but merely describing the information as confidential will not give it the ‘necessary quality of confidence’ to be protected and the court may refuse to uphold such a definition.

-- Staged release of information – if information is highly confidential, for example a trade secret recipe or method of production, you may want to disclose some information first and withhold the most sensitive information until the other party demonstrates trust or moves forward towards formalising the underlying arrangement.
+If information is highly confidential, for example a trade secret recipe or method of production, you may want to disclose some information first and withhold the most sensitive information until the other party demonstrates trust or moves forward towards formalising the underlying arrangement.

-- Jurisdiction – ensure that the agreement provides that English law applies and the English courts have jurisdiction to determine disputes or matters relating to the agreement – this is particularly important where you are disclosing confidential information to a person/business outside of the UK.
+Ensure that the agreement provides that English law applies and the English courts have jurisdiction to determine disputes or matters relating to the agreement – this is particularly important where you are disclosing confidential information to a person/business outside of the UK.